OCA/e-commerce/website_sale_recently_viewed_products/README.rst

 ========================

 Let the users keep track of the products they saw on the ecommerce.
-Works for both authenticated and anonymous users, it works using sessions.
+Uses the session id as a key to store the product history, so it works for both authenticated and anonymous users

 Usage
 =====